nikkNizz/Drawish/README.md

 ### COMPILE FROM SOURCE:
 Download and unzip the project.
-Give the following commands from the terminal:
+Give the following commands from the terminal (instructions for Debian derivatives):

 `sudo apt update`
 `sudo apt install g++`